zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 **For `PKCS12` certificate users,**

 - `zowe.setup.certificate.pkcs12.directory` is the directory where you plan to store the PKCS12 keystore and truststore.
 This is required if `zowe.setup.certificate.type` is `PKCS12`.
+- `zowe.setup.certificate.pkcs12.lock` is a boolean configuration to tell if we should lock the PKCS12 keystore directory only for Zowe runtime user and group.
+Default value is true.
 - You can also define `name`, `password`, `caAlias` and `caPassword` under `zowe.setup.certificate.pkcs12` to customized keystore and truststore.
 These configurations are optional, but it is recommended to update them from default values.
 - Define `zowe.setup.certificate.pkcs12.import.keystore` if you already acquired certificate from other CA, stored them in PKCS12 format, and want to import into Zowe PKCS12 keystore.
 - `zowe.setup.certificate.pkcs12.import.password` is the password for keystore defined in `zowe.setup.certificate.pkcs12.import.keystore`.